huijing/slides/58-cssconf-2019/README.md

     - both only have `display: flex` set on the parent element and nothing on the children
     - this means all children have the values of `0 1 auto`, meaning the items won't grow beyond actual widths *resize until enough room for all content*
     - a `flex-shrink` value of `1` means all the items will shrink at the same rate if there isn't enough space for all the content to be a single line
-    - a flex basis to `auto` will be resolved to `content`, which is an automatic size based on the flex item's content, typically equivalent to `max-content`
+    - a flex basis of `auto` resolves to `content`, which is an automatic size based on the content within the flex item, typically equivalent to `max-content` width
-    - `auto` will use content size, then explicit width, then explicit `flex-basis` value as the starting point
+    - when there is no explicit width set on a flex item, i.e. its value is `auto`, and the `flex-basis` is also `auto`, the browser will use content size as the starting point
+    - if there is an explicit width set *set width to 200px*, then that becomes the starting point of size calculation
+    - when there is an explicit `flex-basis` value, even if there is a width on the flex item, the `flex-basis` value trumps it and that value becomes the starting point
     - first column can't shrink any more, but second and third start shrinking at the same time, then second column hits `min-content` and only the third column continues to shrink until `min-content`
     - eventually both sets of content's first and second column are the same width at `min-content`